St Anne's College, Oxford: College grace

-The college grace was composed by former classics tutor and founding fellow, Margaret Hubbard.
+The college grace was composed by former classics tutor and founding fellow Margaret Hubbard.
 It involves the Principal reciting the Latin words Quas decet, (Deo) gratias agamus.
 Amen. ("For what we have received, we give thanks (to God).
 Amen.")
 The inclusion of Deo (to God) depends on whether the grace is religious or secular in nature.

 Room ballot

 The college selects accommodation using a room ballot, with the exception of the first years.
 Those entering their fourth year select their rooms on the first day, followed by third-year rooms on the second day, and second-year rooms on the third and final day.
 Students are allocated a number within their year denoting their position in the ballot.
-This allocation is based on the quality of their previous year's accommodation.
-Students then queue and rooms are allocated one by one.
+In first year, this allocation is based on the quality of their previous year's accommodation.
+In second year, the JCR President, VP and Domestic Affairs Officer pull student numbers from a hat.
+Students would queue and rooms are allocated one by one.
 Rooms allocated are crossed off a large board listing all available rooms.
+Following the Covid-19 pandemic, the room ballot now occurs online, with a spreadsheet denoting available rooms shared with students.
 There is then a period of one week after the ballot where students can mutually agree on swaps.
+Unlike many colleges, JCR and MCR committee members receive no advantage in the room ballot for their position.